 Marked tree method.
 If conditions are right, with moderate terrain and relatively open understory conditions, the trees can be marked with high-visibility forestry-grade paint.
 For first thinnings, I typically mark the leave trees (the larger trees are easier to mark and for the cutter operator to see).
-Access corridors are marked with one color (usually orange or pink) to indicate that they are to be removed completely and leave trees marked with a different color (usually blue–marked high and on two sides for visibility).
-When marking, I inspect each leave tree for size, health, form, and crown structure before marking and take basal area readings frequently to make sure I’m hitting the right density level.
+Access corridors are marked with one color (usually orange or pink) to indicate that they are to be removed completely and leave trees are marked with a different color (usually blue–marked high and on two sides for visibility).
+When marking, I inspect each leave tree for size, health, form, and crown structure before marking.
+Basal area readings are taken frequently to make sure I’m hitting the right density level.
 Also, it is important to keep in mind the limited maneuverability of the machine in mind when marking.
 Marking is the only way to ensure that you are leaving the best-growing stock and getting the prescribed post-harvest basal area.
 You will pay a little extra to get your stand marked but will come out ahead in the long run due to better health and volume growth.
-To the uninitiated, a 10ft²/acre difference in basal area is not noticeable but equates to 7 to 9 tons (depending on tree height) of growing stock in a first thinning.
+To the uninitiated, a 10ft²/acre difference in basal area is not noticeable but equates to 6 to 9 tons (depending on tree height) of growing stock in a first thinning.
 Leaving too much density will reduce thinning revenues and result in slower post-harvest diameter growth.
 Taking too much volume out may reduce your growing stock to a level that will hurt your future stand value.
 Missing the density mark combined with poor tree selection can add up to substantial future financial losses.

 The density to which your stand will be thinned is determined by management objective(s), terrain, and site productivity.
 For example, I have clients whose primary goal is creating habitat for rabbit, deer, turkey, and quail.
 For those clients, their pine stands will be first thinned to between 40ft² and 60ft² per acre, which leaves as much as 50% less density on the ground than if we were strictly managing for timber production.
 This level of stand density reduction can have a negative impact on the rate of return on the timber investment, but the lower density will allow for the development of cover and food sources for wildlife.

 When I first entered the timber business in the mid-1990s, pine chip-n-saw and sawtimber prices were high, and pulpwood prices were comparatively low.
 The standard management regime for maximizing the internal rate of return on a timber investment was to manage for sawtimber–first thin age 14-18, second thin age 22-27, then grow to 35 to 40 years old to produce large, high-quality sawtimber and peeler logs.
 These days (since The Great Recession) chip-n-saw and sawtimber prices are considerably lower, and pulp prices are substantially higher, making the price differential between the pulp and sawn product classes less dramatic.
 From a strictly an economic standpoint, it no longer makes sense to grow a stand for 35 to 40 years.
-A one-thinning (as early as feasible), final harvest at age 22 to 27 will give a better rate of return on the investment in many areas.
+A one-thinning (as early as feasible), final harvest at age 22 to 27 will give a better rate of return on the investment in many market areas.
 In some areas, where pine pulp prices can spike to extremely high stumpage price levels (sometimes surpassing chip-n-saw prices) there is little financial incentive to thin–just grow the stand 15 to 20 years, cut it, start again.
 This is closer to farming than forestry, but it is the direction the industry is going in some areas.
 Use of engineered wood products (oriented strand board, I-joist) and so-called “green” products (pellets, biofuels, etc.–products that are unprofitable unless backed by government handouts and mandates) are driving markets toward greater fiber consumption and more of a “plant them thick, cut them quick” mentality.
 In my opinion, this type of management will result in a loss of native forest types, wildlife habitat, and biodiversity in the long-run.
 Sometimes “green” isn’t really all that green.

 Since no two sites (or clients) are alike, I evaluate each one, writing a custom prescription for thinning based on the landowner’s goals and site conditions.
 My inventory software helps me estimate thinning volume and value yields at various densities.
 Using growth and yield software, I can evaluate the timing and yield of the subsequent thinnings and the final harvest.